 Interviews Editor

-Melissa L. Sevigny grew up in Tucson, Arizona.
+Melissa L. Sevigny is the author of three books of nonfiction, Brave the Wild River (W.W.
+Norton, 2023), Mythical River (University of Iowa Press, 2016), and Under Desert Skies (University of Arizona Press, 2016).
 She has worked as a science writer in the fields of Western water policy, planetary science, and sustainable agriculture, and was a member of NASA’s Phoenix Mars Scout Mission during its operations on the surface of Mars.
-Her books are Mythical River, a work of nonfiction (University of Iowa Press, 2016), and Under Desert Skies: How Tucson Mapped the Way to the Moon and Planets (The University of Arizona Press, 2016).
-She has a BS in environmental science from the University of Arizona and an MFA in creative writing and environment from Iowa State University.
-She currently lives in Flagstaff, Arizona, where she is the Science & Technology Reporter for KNAU.
+She has a BS in Environmental Science from the University of Arizona and an MFA in Creative Writing and Environment from Iowa State University.
+She currently lives in Flagstaff, Arizona, where she is the science and technology reporter for KNAU.
 She enjoys hiking, fishing, and taking road trips.

 Derek Sheffield